Basic Audit Log Patterns (BALP)

 This value set includes codes based on the following rules:

-No Expansion for this valueset (Unknown Code System)
+No Expansion for this valueset (not supported by Publication Tooling)

 Explanation of the columns that may appear on this page: